GW-CS-SD-24-25/GW-CS-SD-24-25.github.io/ideas.md

 ## Research Projects

-# Cognitive State Recognition using EEG Signals:
+# Deep Learning for Advanced EEG Analysis:
 *Faculty contact for details: Prof Xiaodong Qu*

-Explore machine learning techniques to accurately classify cognitive states (e.g., attention, relaxation, focus) using EEG signals.
-Investigate the impact of different features and classification algorithms on recognition accuracy.

-# Emotion Recognition using Neural Signals:
+Explore the application of transformer-based architectures and novel algorithms like Mamba to EEG data.
+Focus on tasks such as emotion recognition, seizure detection, and sleep stage scoring.
+Develop models that improve accuracy and interpretability.
+Address data preprocessing and ethical considerations.

+# GenAI in Senior Design Course:
 *Faculty contact for details: Prof Xiaodong Qu*

-Develop a system that recognizes emotional states (e.g., happiness, sadness, anger) using neural signals.
-Evaluate the algorithm's accuracy and responsiveness in capturing emotional changes.

-# EEG Analysis using Transformer and Attention Mechanisms:
-*Faculty contact for details: Prof Xiaodong Qu*

-Design and implement a research project that explores the application of transformer-based architectures and attention mechanisms to EEG data for tasks such as cognitive state recognition, emotion detection, or brain connectivity analysis.
+Integrate generative AI tools to enhance teaching and learning in a CS senior design course.
+Explore AI-driven project ideation, code generation, and real-time feedback.
+Assess the impact on student engagement, creativity, and project outcomes.

 # Path-Aware Microservice Security
 *Faculty contact for details: Prof Tim Wood*